My favourite superhero of all time is the Amazing Spiderman. Early in his life, he loses both his parents and is adopted by Uncle Ben and Aunt May.

 I can attest to this fact too – most of the great influential leaders that I have come across have one commonality – they have gone through much suffering and pain in their lives.
 And this pain has not in any way detracted them but rather has made them better leaders.

 Countless times, bad luck sought him.
-Yet, each “bad karma” enabled him to rebuild better.
+Yet, each encounter with 'bad karma' enabled him to rebuild better.
 Honda never took his pain and suffering as defeat but rather an opportunity to start again.

 Pain and suffering